zapredelom/storage_problem/README.md

 to start web application execute ` uwsgi --ini configs/NginX/uwsgi.ini  --venv=/home/azatmanukyan/PycharmProjects/storage_problem/venv/` command in  terminal to start worker application which is responsible vor data ingestion into postgress, execute `celery -A storage_problem worker --loglevel=info  --concurrency=1` command.

-at this point you should be able to run application( if i'm not missing anyt)hing
+at this point you should be able to run application( if i'm not missing anything)